 Full list of organizations issuing LEIs are listed on webpage www.gleif.org.
 Costs related to obtaining and maintaining the LEI have to be borne by the client.

-Further information (in Estonian) on LEI can be found on the webpage of the Financial Supervisory Authority at:
+Further information (in Estonian) on LEI can be found on the webpage of the Financial Supervisory Authority.

 Clearing obligation applies to transactions with standardized OTC derivatives.
 Instruments covered by that obligation will be published on ESMA (European Securities and Markets Authority) webpage www.esma.europa.eu.
 Clearing obligation concerning the first derivatives instruments is expected to come into force gradually until 2018.